zafaralam/py_automation_mssql/README.md

   - Create a file `.env` in the root of the folder
   - Add the following and update as required.
+  - The `TRUSTED_CONN` can be set to 1 if trusted connection is required
+  - You can ignore the `DB_USERNAME` and `DB_PASSWORD` if trusted connection is selected

   ```txt
   SERVER=<Server Name>